-- Discourses/images that directly appeal to emotions. - Expressions that encourage clicking on the link such as "breaking news" in news or visuals, - A photo shared allegedly from the scene in times of crisis, such as earthquakes and fires, - A text including a call which invites people to share it - A message that includes expressions such as "warning", "confidential" and associated with institutions such as the police and prosecutor's office - An official letter containing typos,
+- Discourses/images that directly appeal to emotions. - Expressions that encourage clicking on the link such as "breaking news" in news or visuals. - A photo shared allegedly from the scene in times of crisis, such as earthquakes and fires, - A text including a call which invites people to share it - A message that includes expressions such as "warning", "confidential" and associated with institutions such as the police and prosecutor's office - An official letter containing typos. - An official letter containing phrases such as "Top secret", "Private", - Data shared without specifying the source